jenkinsci/workflow-step-api-plugin/README.md

 commonly required types include `Run`, `TaskListener`, `FilePath`, `EnvVars`, and `Launcher`.

 Extend `StepDescriptor`.
-Pass the execution class to the super constructor.
 Besides a display name, pick a function name which will be used from Groovy scripts.
 You will also need to enumerate the types of contextual objects you are treating as required.